How to charge recurring payments with WooCommerce

 You can use other similar periods that didn’t have this campaign to fully gauge the results of your marketing efforts.

-You can use metrics such as user location, job title, or even company size with this filter.
-You just need to store these elements as custom user fields.
+You can also combine the subscriptions data with metrics such as user location, job title, or even your own custom customer data, you just need to store these elements as custom user fields.

 In addition to the regular WooCommerce subscription payments information, we can cross-check your users’ data.
 For instance, if you want to know how many developers from the US are subscribed to a certain plan, it’s possible to do so: